Criminal Code (Serious Vilification and Hate Crimes) and Other Legislation Amendment Bill 2023

 4.50 pmMr McDONALDSupports

-As a former police officer, commended the removal of Crown Law consent requirements and spoke about the importance of education alongside legislative change to address hate crimes.
+Supported the bill as a former police officer, welcoming the removal of Crown Law consent requirements which had impeded police action.
+Emphasised the importance of education and community empowerment alongside legislative change.

 We on the LNP side of the House certainly do not condone in any way, shape or form vilification and agree that it should be called out, and education around these issues is a vital part of the solution.2023-10-11View Hansard